Microchip-MPLAB-Harmony/aws_cloud/readme.md

 ![Things Screen](doc/images/image0.png)

-This solution is available in all platforms.
+This solution is available in all platforms which supports wired connectvity (except SAMG55).
 2. Wired + ECC608 Solution

 ![Things Screen](doc/images/image1.png)

-This solution is available in all platforms.
+This solution is available in all platforms which supports wired connectvity (except SAMG55).
 3. WIFI Solution (WINC based solution can be WINC1500/WINC3400)

 ![Things Screen](doc/images/image2.png)

-This solution is available in SAMD5x/E5x platform only.
+This solution is available in all platforms supported..

 ## AmazonDeviceTester component